sbabic/swupdate/doc/source/improvement_proposals.rst

 It is thinkable, even if this can be done with other tools, to implement further commands like:

 - extract: take a SWU and extracts all artifacts in a directory
-- sign: take a SWU and resign with a new key.
-This is useful when it is required to install a new Software, but the certificate or the key on the device is older and rejects the installation.
 - verify: just verify if the SWU is correctly signed.

 SWUGenerator does not yet support all features present in meta-swupdate.
 As replacement for meta-swupdate